appctl init

 initpulls the actual catalogue for your account and shows a searchable selector (type to filter).
 For providers without a list endpoint,initfalls back to a curated default or asks for the exact deployment / model id. - Verify.
 For direct-API providers,

 initsends a tiny"Reply with ok."prompt to the chosen model.
 On success the provider is stored withverified = true.
 On failure (invalid key, 404 model, 429 quota, etc.), the config is still saved butverified = false.
-You then see an actionable error and a hint to rerun the step after fixing the underlying problem. - Offer global registration.
-After writing the local config,
+You then see an actionable error and a hint to rerun the step after fixing the underlying problem. - Print the next command.
+For direct-API providers this is

 appctl chatin the same directory.
 For MCP bridge providers it is the external client’s launch command (codex,claude,qwen,gemini).